 Size And Weight

-When it comes to string pattern, Babolat Drive Max 110 employs one of the most efficient patterns; a dense string pattern that measures one by 20 inches.
+When it comes to string pattern, the Drive Max 110 tennis racket employs one of the most efficient patterns; a dense string pattern that measures one by 20 inches.
 This gives you a large enough sweet spot and sufficient energy transfer that ultimately improves shot consistency and the overall feel to serving and shooting.

-Compared to the other Babolat power racquet, Babolat Drive 110 is quite lightweight for its size.
-At the very least, I’d call it a middleweight racquet, perfect for intermediate and expert players for its smooth handling and faster shots.
+Compared to the other Babolat power racket, Babolat Drive 110 is quite lightweight for its size.
+At the very least, I’d call it a middleweight racket, perfect for intermediate and expert players for its smooth handling and faster shots.

 The grip type is fashioned from Syntec soft material based on Babolat’s Pride trademark Cortex Comfort.
 The grip comes in 3 sizes: 4 1/4, 4 1/2 and 4 3/8, all of which provide stability and offer the player excellent hold and comfort.